Speeding up VP9 Intra Encoder with Hierarchical Deep Learning Based Partition Prediction: Proposed Method

 \subsection{Integration with VP9 Encoder}

 \ We integrated the trained H-FCN model with the reference VP9 encoder implementation, available in the \textit{libvpx} package \cite{libvpx}.
 By this integration, we replaced the RDO based partition search of the VP9 encoder with the H-FCN model prediction, which, as it turns out, makes intra encoding much faster.
+While encoding each frame, the partition trees of all $64\times64$ superblocks completely contained within the frame boundaries were collectively predicted as a batch, using the integrated model.

 Since the different levels of the superblock partition are modeled independently of one another, the predictions of any two adjacent levels might be mutually inconsistent, producing an invalid partition tree.
 For example, a ``full merge" may be predicted for a group of four $16 \times 16$ blocks at level 2, whereas the four $8 \times 8$ subblocks within one of these $16 \times 16$ blocks can be predicted to have no merge in level 1.
 This is inconsistent, because in this case the merger of four $16 \times 16$ blocks indicates that a $32 \times 32$ block is not split, and thus the $16 \times 16$ subblocks within it cannot have a split either, although a split is required by the ``no merge" prediction of the corresponding group of $8 \times 8$ blocks.
 Thus, it may be necessary to correct the predictions in $\mathcal{P}$ to obtain a valid partition tree that can be used while encoding.
 We devised a top-down correction procedure that is illustrated in Fig. \ref{fig:correction}, where the colored regions are inconsistent with predictions at other levels.
 Consistency is enforced between adjacent levels by correcting any of the other three merge predictions to ``full merge," at all such blocks at the lower of the two levels enclosed by a larger block predicted to have ``full merge" at the higher level.
 Beginning with level 2, predictions at each level are successively corrected to be consistent with its corrected next higher level in this manner.
 In other words, first $\mathcal{M}_2$ at level 2 is corrected to be consistent with $\mathcal{M}_3$; let the corrected matrix at level 2 be $\mathcal{M}^{'}_{2}$.
 At the next step, $\mathcal{M}_1$ is corrected to be consistent with $\mathcal{M}^{'}_{2}$ to obtain $\mathcal{M}^{'}_{1}$ and so on.
 At the end of this procedure, we have $\mathcal{P}^{'}=\{\mathcal{M}_3, \mathcal{M}^{'}_{2}, \mathcal{M}^{'}_{1}, \mathcal{M}^{'}_{0}\}$, where $\mathcal{P}^{'}$ is a valid partition tree.